lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 ![](images/img_message.png)

-All activities and warnings will be shown in this message field.
-To cancel the current task, it is possible to click the spinning wheel or hit <button>&#x238B;</button>.
-While installing a bundle, it is possible to cancel the process as long as the script has not yet physically installed the bundle.
+All activities, errors and warnings will be shown in this message field.
+To cancel the current task, it is possible to click into the spinning wheel or hit <button>&#x238B;</button>.
+While installing a bundle, it is possible to cancel the process as long as TextMateGetBundles has not yet physically installed the bundle.

 ### Show Help ###